Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 155.2

-Clemson is 8-4-0 against the spread this season compared to North Carolina's 7-5-0 ATS record.
-In terms of going over the point total, games involving the Tigers are 9-3-0 and the Tar Heels are 7-5-0.
-Clemson is 7-3 against the spread and 8-2 overall in its past 10 games, while North Carolina has gone 7-3 against the spread and 8-2 overall.
+Clemson is 8-4-0 against the spread, while North Carolina's ATS record this season is 7-5-0.
+The Tigers have hit the over in nine games, while Tar Heels games have gone over seven times.
+Over the last 10 contests, Clemson is 7-3 against the spread and 8-2 overall while North Carolina has gone 7-3 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM